rurutia/Homepass/README.md

 * `node_modules` - contains the npm packages
 * `bower_components` - contains the angular framework files for testing

-###How to run

-Start the Node/Express server:

-* Open a command prompt
-* Navigate to the HomePass directory
-* Run 'npm install' at the command prompt
-* Run 'node server.js'

 ###Run the Application

 The project has been configured with a simple development Node server.
 The simplest way to start this server is: